 Originally the On London 2020 Christmas Quiz – compiled with the expert assistance of On London contributors, Richard Derecki, Alexander Jan, Vic Keegan and Professor Tony Travers – it was available first only to qualifying On London supporters.
-Then it became the free-to-air On London Boxing Day Quiz and was updated here with answers on the afternoon of 28 December (and a shamefaced correction to Question 10).
+Then it became the free-to-air On London Boxing Day Quiz and was updated here with answers on the afternoon of 28 December.

 Q1: What proportion of the London Underground is actually under the ground?